wp-plugins/contact-form-7-integrations/readme.txt

 ### Contact Form 7 Integrations | ContactUs.com ###

+Contact Form 7 Integrations is an extension for the popular [Contact Form 7 plugin](http://wordpress.org/plugins/contact-form-7/ "Go to Contact Form 7 plugin").
+Our plugin is by ContactUs.com, and not affiliated with the Contact Form 7 plugin developer (although we think he's awesome)."

-Integrates Contact Form 7 with a cloud-based contact management database, CRM Tools, form conversion analytics and 3rd party software integrations.
+This plugin Integrates Contact Form 7 with a cloud-based contact management database, CRM Tools, form conversion analytics and 3rd party software integrations.
 Supported and maintained by ContactUs.com

 This plugin extension is built for professional websites using Contact Form 7 and manages form submissions and leads generated from your Contact Form 7 forms.
 Contact Form 7 Integrations will: